MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/index.md

 ---
-title: "Getting Started"
+title: "Getting Started With Xamarin"
-description: "Learn to develop mobile applications from zero to deployment with these in-depth guides." ms.prod: xamarin ms.assetid: 13FCAE14-E73D-C1A4-1D22-A433AD827C07 ms.custom: xamu-video
+description: "This document links to various guides that describe how to get started with Xamarin development.
+The linked content discusses how to build a first app, provides a general introduction to mobile development, and takes a look at training with Xamarin University." ms.prod: xamarin ms.assetid: 13FCAE14-E73D-C1A4-1D22-A433AD827C07 ms.custom: xamu-video